What does SEND mean?

 SEND stands for Special Educational Needs and Disabilities.

-Children with SEND may need extra help or support, so they can have the same opportunities as others of the same age and achieve their full learning potential.
-For example, they may need extra help because they have difficulty with reading, understanding, talking, managing their emotions or behaviour, or developing physical skills.
+Children with SEND may need a little extra help or support to achieve their full potential, and to ensure they have the same opportunities as others of the same age.
+For example, they may need extra help because they have difficulty with reading, understanding, talking, managing their emotions or behaviour or developing their physical skills.